 ERC Advanced Grant awarded to Gérard Assayag

-Digital cultures are increasingly pushing forward a deep interweaving between human creativity and autonomous computation capabilities of surrounding environments, modeling joint human-machine action into new forms of shared reality involving ""symbiotic interactions” found in the arts and, more generally, in almost any human endeavor.
-Co-creativity between humans and machines will bring about the emergence of distributed information structures, creating new performative situations with mixed artificial and human agents.
-This will disrupt known cultural orders and significantly impact human development.
-Generative learning of symbolic representations based on physical and human signals, as well as the understanding of artistic and social strategies of improvisation, will help us to better comprehend the dynamics of cooperation (or conflicts) inherent to cyber-human bundles.
+The interweaving of human creativity with surrounding computational environment gives rise to new potential for joint human-machine action and new models of interaction.
+Original forms of shared reality involving "symbiotic interactions" will become widespread in the arts and human activity in general.
+Co-creativity between humans and machines will lead to the emergence of distributed and performative information structures involving the cooperation of artificial and human agents.
+This will certainly disrupt known cultural orders and have a significant impact on human development.
+The generative learning of symbolic representations from physical and human signals, and the understanding of the artistic and social strategies of improvisation will help us to better understand the dynamics of cooperation (or conflict) inherent in cyber-human networks.

-To this end the REACH project aims at understanding, modeling, and developing musical co-creativity between humans and machines through improvised interactions, allowing musicians of any level of training to develop their skills and expand their individual and social creative potential.
-Indeed, improvisation is at the very heart of all human interactions, and music is a fertile ground for developing models and tools of creativity that can be generalized to other activities, as in music the constraints are among the strongest to conduct cooperative behaviors that come together into highly integrated courses of actions.
-REACH will study shared musicianship occurring at the intersection of the physical, human and digital spheres as an archetype of distributed (natural / artificial) intelligence, and will produce models and tools as vehicles to better understand and foster human creativity in a context where it becomes more and more intertwined with computation.
+To this end, the REACH project aims to understand, model and develop musical co-creativity between humans and machines through improvised interactions, allowing musicians of all educational levels to develop their skills and increase their individual and social creative potential.
+Indeed, improvisation is at the very heart of all human interactions, and music is a fertile ground for developing models and tools of creativity that can be generalized to other activities, due to the richness of its structures and constraints that foster the emergence of cooperative behaviour and highly integrated courses of action.
+REACH will study "shared musicality" at the intersection of the physical, human and digital spheres, as an archetype of distributed intelligence, and will produce models and tools to better understand and encourage human creativity in a context where it is increasingly intertwined with computation.